actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 # Investigating why "Service" is not significant in the full model

-In terms of causality as I elaborated, the full model of $\text{nyc$Price ~ nyc$Food + nyc$Decor + nyc$Service + nyc$East}$ would make more sense causality-wise.
+In terms of causality as I elaborated, the full model of $\text{Price ~ Food + Decor + Service + East}$ would make more sense causality-wise.
 However, a slight problem in the model as one might have caught on is the insignificance of "Service" itself when combined with other variables.

 Could this mean the full model is not that accurate after all and that a new model is needed?